 This time of year I see so many patients taking antibiotics

-Regardless of the various causes, the winter is commensurate with Flu Season.
+Regardless of the various causes, the winter is commensurate with flu season.
 And along with flu season comes a marked increase in the prescribing of antibiotics.

 I remember from my days working in the ER the dramatic increase in the volume of patients we saw during the flu season.
 Most of them complained about nasal, sinus and upper respiratory congestion.
 Most of them had a viral illness, which is what the flu is.
 But many times antibiotics were prescribed mostly as a precaution against the possibility of a bacterial component.

-Ideally, to prescibe an antibiotic, it is recommended to document the offending organism with a culture.
+Ideally, to prescribe an antibiotic, it is recommended to document the offending organism with a culture.
 Many times this is not done as there is a delayed time factor involved, and it requires follow up to contact the patient with results.
 This becomes problematic in a busy ER with high volumes of patients.
-So to expedite the process we often prescribed antibiotics without proper cultures just to " cover all bases".
+So to expedite the process we often prescribed antibiotics without proper cultures just to ” cover all bases”.
 In some countries antibiotics are actually available over the counter without a prescription, further contributing to the worldwide problem of bacterial resistance.